-John Watkins was appointed Chair of the McKell Institute in October 2011.
+Dr. Craig Emerson was appointed Chair of the McKell Institute in February 2019.

 The Hon Steve Bracks AC was Premier of Victoria for eight years.
 He now advises several leading Australian finance and service sector corporations.
 Mr Bracks also holds two major honorary positions: as an Adviser to the Prime Minister of Timor-Leste and Honorary Chair of The Union Education Foundation.

 He is Chairman of the superannuation fund Cbus; a non executive Director of Jardine Lloyd Thomson Australia; Chairman of AFL SportsReady; Chairman of Cycling Australia; Chairman of the Kardinia Park Stadium Trust; and a member of the: Monash Business School Business Advisory Board (BAB); the Australian Republican Movement’s Republican Advisory Panel (RAP); and, the West of Melbourne Alliance Board.